wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Interestingly, the `class Redis` constructor can also be instructed to use Unix domain socket, which is an IPC mechanism provided by the OS kernel, when argument `unix_socket_path` is set to anything but `None`.
 Besides, argument `single_connection_client`, if set not `None`, will cause the `class Redis` object to only open a single connection and save it to field `connection`.
-In this case, the object is single-thread only and the connection pool is not initialized.
+In this case, the object is single-thread only.

+### The Connection Object

+The connection object, which will be initialized and managed by the connection pool, is defined in file `connection.py` as `class Connection`.
+The most important interface of this object is `connect()`, which requests a socket from the OS and connects the to Redis server.
+In particular, this function first requests a socket from the OS by calling `_connect()` of itself, which in turn invokes Python library function `socket()` to access the system call.

 ## Build, Compilation, and Usage